-Women that have made it professionally have found themselves bombarded with scrutiny over their appearance, in addition to hand-wringing over the choice of characters they decide to play.
-And of course, there’s more than occasional harassment by both colleagues and fans.
+Esports has been historically tough for women and girls to navigate.
+Women that have made it professionally, like Geguri, have found themselves bombarded with scrutiny over their appearance, in addition to hand-wringing over the choice of characters they decide to play.
+And of course, there’s more than the occasional harassment from both colleagues and fans.

 Kotaku spoke with 28 female employees of Riot just late last year.
-Riot is the developer that published the insanely popular League of Legends, one of esports’ defining hits.
-Kotaku found that the “bro culture” of the company easily suffocated its female employees to the point that they were oftentimes forced to simply quit.
+Riot is the developer that published the insanely popular League of Legends, one of the top esport defining hits.
+Kotaku found that the “bro culture” of the company easily suffocated its female employees to the point they were oftentimes forced to quit.

-Though Riot contests the assessment, Kotaku routinely found that working in the company was extremely distressing for its female employees who were forced to contend with the sexism that was rife in the company.
+Though Riot contests the assessment, Kotaku routinely found that working in the company was extremely distressing for its female employees.
+Oftentimes, they had to contend with the sexism that was rife in the company.

-Yet, Half of Gamers Are Female
+Thanks to Geguri: Half of Gamers Are Female

 It’s certainly led fans to deem her appearance “un-feminine” and seems to have left her grappling with loads of insecurities.
-She has regularly apologized to her fans for being “ugly” and “fat”, for example.
+She has regularly apologized to her fans for being “ugly” and “fat,” for example.